qcwssss/DungeonGame/README.md

 ## Algorithms

 ### MapGenerator
+The idea of generating random dungeon maps are composed of two phases.
+First, create numbers of random rooms and then connect them with hallways, which are implemented by the two methods below.
+- `createRandomRooms`
+  - The `createRandomRooms` method is used to generate random rooms using `Random` instances.
+It runs a limit times of iteration, each time it will create a room instance randomly if `isOverLap` method doesn't dectect overlaping with existing room objects.
+- `connectRooms`
+  - The `connectRooms` method takes in a `WorldGraph` instance and build hall ways accoding to instance variable `neighbors`.
+For two rooms which are neighbors, method `buildHallWays` will draw hallways according to the `center` position.

 ### WorldGraph
 - `connectNeighbors`
   - The `connectNeighbors` method takes in a room id and a distance, then scan all the room instances within the scope and set them as neighbors of the given room id.
 The distance of two rooms are measured by `estimateDistance` method, which calculate the distance according to the two centers.
 It compares the range with the estimated distance to determine whether to set the two rooms as neighbors.
   Since I want to make the map neither too dense or sparse, so I set the range argument to a moderate value.

+## Persistence
+The Dungeon Escape game support real-time saving and loading using `savedString` instance variables in the controller class `Engine`.

 ## Acknowledgements